michfl/studies-service-template/README.md

 #### PostgreSQL

 This project requires a Postgres DB.
-To be able to run it locally, use the following command to run the Postgres in Docker:
+To be able to run it locally, use the following command to run Postgres in Docker:
 ```
 docker run -e POSTGRES_PASSWORD=password -p 5432:5432 --name template-db -d postgres:15
 docker start template-db